beayfergm/sausalito/README.md

 # sausalito
-A little bit of everything

-This project contains the source code of my web and some other projects :)
+This project contains the source code of my personal website and some other projects :)